Riemann-Hurwitz Formula for Arithmetic Surfaces: Factorization of Morphisms

-\begin{theorem} Let $(R,\pi)$ be a discrete valuation ring with fractional field $K$ and residue field $k$, let $L/K$ be a finite separated extension and $(S,\pi')$ be the integral closure of $R$ in $L$, whose residue field is $l$.
-Let $X$ be a regular variety over $R$ and $X_S:=X\times_RS$ (resp. $X_k:=X\times_Rk$) be its base-change to the integral extension (resp. to the residue field).
-We have: \begin{itemize} \item If $L/K$ is unramified, then $X_S$ is also regular.
+\begin{proposition} Let $(R,\pi)$ be a discrete valuation ring with fractional field $K$ and residue field $k$, let $L/K$ be a finite separated extension and $(S,\pi')$ be the integral closure of $R$ in $L$, whose residue field is $l$.
+Let $U$ be a regular variety over $R$ and $U_S:=U\times_RS$ (resp. $U_k:=U\times_Rk$) be its base-change to the integral extension (resp. to the residue field).
+We have: \begin{itemize} \item If $L/K$ is unramified, then $U_S$ is also regular.

-\item If $L/K$ is ramified, then $X_S$ is regular if and only if $X_k$ is regular. \end{itemize} \end{theorem} \begin{proof} The unramified case is trivial by Proposition \autoref{e}, so we only need to verify the remaining case.
-We first claim that if $X_S$ is not regular at some point $y$ which lies on $x$, then pass to the special fiber $X_k$ is not regular at $\overline{x}$.
+\item If $L/K$ is ramified, then $U_S$ is regular if and only if $U_k$ is regular. \end{itemize} \end{proposition} \begin{proof} The unramified case is trivial by Lemma \autoref{8}, so we only need to verify the remaining case.
+Our $U_S$ is regular if and only if

-Consider $(X_S)_l=X_S\times_Sl$, which is the reduced scheme of $X\times_RS/\pi$.
-Since the nilpotent radical does not affect regularity, we can observe $\overline{y}$ by placing $y$ on the reduced special fiber $(X_S)_l$.
-According to the assumptions, $X_S$ is not regular at $y$ implies $(X_S)_l$ is not regular at $\overline{y}$, by Proposition \autoref{b} and Proposition \autoref{d}.
-Hence, $X_k$ is not regular ar $\overline{x}$ by Corollary \autoref{c}.